-Carlisle 17015 This two-story log building was built about 1814.
-The original tavern had two rooms on each
+Kitzmiller's - 1660 Trindle Rd, Carlisle 17015 This two-story log building was built about 1814.
+The original tavern had two rooms on each floor.

-Unknown Tayern Name S. Middlesex Rd & Trindle Rd.
-Carlisle 17015 No name has been found for the tayern although it may have been known by the name of the tavern keepers -Webbert's Tavern, Brown's Tavern or Reichert's Hotel.
+Unknown Tavern Name S. Middlesex Rd & Trindle Rd, Carlisle 17015 No name has been found for the tavern although it may have been known by the name of the tavern keepers - Webbert's Tavern, Brown's Tavern or Reichert's Hotel.